 Credit cards are great tools to help you build a positive credit history.
+Using credit cards is also a major online shopping advantage for consumers.
 There are various types of credit cards out there, and financial institutions from coast to coast — including credit unions and banks — offer them.
 That said, you may assume that having a bank account is a prerequisite to getting one.
 But the question is can you get a credit card without a bank account?

 You can get a credit card without a bank account.
 Approval for a credit card is based on factors like creditworthiness and income.
 However, some banks make it easier for their current customers to qualify and get approved for credit cards.
 It’s not a requirement, but it’s a smoother process.

 In this article, we’ll walk you through how to get a credit card without a bank account, the different types, how they work, and how to use them properly to establish and build your credit.

 How To Get a Credit Card Without a Bank Account